Academic Catalog

 The on-campus convenience store in the Sunset Café, generally referred to as the “C-Store,” is located in the Campus Center (CC) southwest corner off the Great Court.
 We offer convenience foods, f'real milkshakes & smoothies, Starbucks coffee & lattes, along with everyday essentials.
 "Bulldog Wear" apparel and Kettering merchandise can also be purchased in the C-Store.

-Normal C-Store hours are Monday through Friday 9 am to 7 pm, and Saturday and Sunday 11:30 am to 7 pm.
+Current information on the C-Store hours of operation may be found on the Dining website.
 We accept cash, checks, Visa, MasterCard, American Express & Discover credit cards.
 Students are able to use Flexible Dining Dollars on convenience foods in the store, and Bulldog Bucks for convenience foods and Bulldog Wear or Kettering University branded items.

 The Online Bookstore

 The Online Bookstore is a virtual bookstore operated by MBS Direct/BNC for the University.
 MBS Direct/BNC offers new, used, rental and digital textbooks, including Book Buyback and Guaranteed Buyback options.
-The online bookstore accepts Visa, MasterCard, American Express and Discover credit cards, Visa and MasterCard debit cards, as well as PayPal, Diner's Club International, China Union Pay, JCB and/or book vouchers.
+The online bookstore accepts Visa, MasterCard, American Express and Discover credit cards, Visa and MasterCard debit cards, as well as PayPal (except Marketplace orders), check, money order and/or book vouchers.

 The Online Spirit Store